kuaiyu/kcbulkdownload/README.md

 - `pip install webdriver-manager`
 - `pip install geckodriver-autoinstaller` (firefox)
 - `pip install chromedriver-binary` (chrome, you'll need to change the src code to run this)

+### Errors

+- Some of the scrapped URL's lead to an access denied request.
+I did not find it worth my time to handle these errors.
+I've logged the URL.
+You can look at the script output and manually try to find the image.